Who We Are

 Terry Goddard

-Terry Goddard, currently Arizona Attorney General, was previously coordinator and senior community builder for the U.S. Department of Housing and Urban Development.
-In 1983 he was elected mayor of Phoenix and served four terms.
-Under his leadership, Phoenix won All-America City honors and he speared passage of two significant bond issues totaling nearly $2 billion, including funding for major public cultural buildings in the city.
+Terry Goddard, Arizona Attorney General (2003-11), was previously Arizona state coordinator for the U.S. Department of Housing and Urban Development.
+In 1983 he was elected mayor of Phoenix and reelected three times.
+Under his leadership, Phoenix won All-America City honors and rediscovered its downtown.
+Terry helped lead passage of two significant bond issues totaling nearly $2 billion, including funding for major public cultural assets, including a science museum, restored Art Deco theater, history museum, and significantly expanded art museum.

 In 1989, Terry was elected president of the National League of Cities.
-He currently serves on the boards of the National Trust for Historic Preservation, the Arizona Theater Company, the Cosanti Foundation, the Arizona Bank Advisory Board and recently completed a four-year term on the board of the Federal Home Loan Bank of San Francisco.
-He teaches a graduate course at the Arizona State University College of Architecture on Urban Housing Policy and is a member of the Arizona Bar Association, formerly a lawyer in private practice.
+He has served on the boards of the National Trust for Historic Preservation, the Arizona Theatre Company, the Cosanti Foundation, and of the Federal Home Loan Bank of San Francisco.
+He taught graduate courses at the Arizona State University College of Architecture on urban housing policy and on public participation in local government decision making at the College of Public Programs, and was a Wasserstein Fellow at Harvard Law School.
+In addition to the Benton Foundation, he currently serves on the boards of the Grand Canyon Trust and the American Immigration Council.
+He is a lawyer in private practice with the international firm Dentons.

 back to top